|

 OUR ATTITUDE |

 Our basic policy as a club is for our players to enjoy their football first and foremost.
 The large majority of our players are intelligent & well-educated and our relaxed attitude and good team spirit is complimented by the club being very well-run in terms of administration & on-the-field behaviour, and quite often we end up being the only club in the League not to get fined or have any players sent off during the course of a season.
 Indeed we won the Barnet Sunday League’s Sportsmanship Award for Season 2022-2023 for all 8 divisions from marks awarded by Referees and our opponents.
 We are very proud of our multi-racial, multicultural history where players of all sorts of nationalities and religions have successfully mixed together on and off the pitch ever since we were formed.
 We make every effort to ensure that both our squad and our Management Committee have a good mix of colours and creeds to accurately reflect the diversity of where we are based and to encourage social integration through football.
-Having recently won our first trophy for 29 years (in 2016-2017), our aim is to eventually get back to where we were in Season 2002-2003 by going up the divisions with a new young side who will stick together for several years and then eventually challenge for a Premier Division title (as we did back in Season 2002-2003 in the Waltham Sunday League), which would therefore allow us to enter the London F.A.’s top Sunday (Challenge) Cup competition and even compete in the F.A.
+Having won our first trophy for 29 years in 2016-2017, our aim is to eventually get back to where we were in the late-1990’s and early-2000’s by going up the divisions with a new young side who will stick together for several years and then eventually challenge for a Premier Division title (as we did back in Season 2002-2003 in the Waltham Sunday League).
+This would therefore allow us to enter the London F.A.’s top Sunday (Challenge) Cup competition and even compete in the F.A.
 National Sunday Cup. |